How to Use SUMIF Function to Sum Not Blank Cells in Excel: 5 Ways

 • D5:D16 is the range of cells from which the SUMIF function will sum values that meet the above criteria.

-Suppose you have a dataset with some blank cells.
-But the blank cells are not truly blank as these blank cells are represented by spaces.
-These cells appear empty visually making a cell not truly blank or empty because it still contains data in the form of a space character.
+A dataset with some blank cells.
+The blank cells are not truly blank, as these blank cells are represented by spaces.
+These cells appear empty visually making a cell not truly blank or empty because it still contains data as a space character.
 Excel recognizes this and treats the cell as non-blank rather than truly blank.

 =SUMIF(B5:B16,"<>",C5:C16)